DNA Sequencing Center Equipment

 In Rapid Mode generates 125-150Gb of sequence data (2x250) per lane of a 2 lane flow cell, or runs a single flow cell (8 lane flow cell) in “High Output Run Mode” and generates 62.5 Gb of sequence data (2x125) per lane.
 This machine can operate with twice this capacity in either Rapid Mode (2x2 lanes) or high output mode (2x8 lane).
 In high output mode it generates some 2 billion reads per flow cell.

-We are also running a Sequel instrument.
+We are also running 2 Sequel instruments.
 Because the SMRT approach involves sequencing large, intact DNA segments, it dramatically improves or enables several genomics approaches, including: (1) de novo genome assembly, (2) detecting structural variants, (3) constructing full haplotypes, (4) more accurate transcriptome assembly, (5) detecting epigenetic modifications, and (6) direct RNA sequencing to measure post-transcriptional modifications and secondary RNA structure that is lost during cDNA synthesis.
-Each SMRTcell generates approximately 5Gb of DNA sequence data.
-Read lengths very from short to over 50Kb.
+Each 1M SMRTcell generates 15Gb of CLR DNA sequence data.
+An 8M SMRTcell can generate as much as 170Gbases of CLR DNA sequence data.
+We can run either instrument in CCS or CLR mode.
+Read lengths very from short to over 100Kb.

 Applied Biosystems 3730xl DNA Analyzer